 "How long does my dissertation have to be?"
 This question has bedeviled many people who are entering a doctoral program.
 The answer is not simple, as requirements vary by university and sometimes even within universities.
-Sometimes there are no length requirements at all.
+Sometimes there are no length requirements at all for the number of dissertation pages.
 While the format of your dissertation and the intellectual rigors are most important, you'll still want to make sure your paper's length falls within some reasonable limit.

 Aspects such as the bibliography, notes, and an index, if required, will substantially add to the overall length of the paper without increasing the text.
 Some institutions that have length requirements do not include these pages as part of those requirements, while others just take the total page count.
 Know your university's requirements thoroughly before finishing and handing in your dissertation for approval.

 Whatever the length of your dissertation, it's eventually going to face approval by a committee.
 Dissertations are reviewed by a committee consisting of the dissertation adviser and at least two other members of the faculty.
-This board is often more interested in intellectual rigor than in page count, but it's still important to follow their length requirements.
+This group is often more interested in intellectual rigor than in page count, but it's still important to follow their length requirements.
 It might be possible to come up a little short, and still produce an outstanding piece of research that meets approval; however, you would be taking a risk by not following the guidelines.

 Hitting the Target

 The point of a dissertation is to produce a paper that contributes to academic knowledge in some way.
 If approved, your dissertation is destined to go onto the university library's shelves.
 The quality of the research is a key consideration.
 If there is a minimum requirement of 200 pages, and a dissertation only contains 120 pages, it probably means there are either substantial aspects of the question that have not been examined, or substantial holes in the research.

 One of the best ways to reduce the time you'll spend on your dissertation is to choose a topic that has become familiar to you.
 Typically a Ph.D. candidate will do her dissertation on the same subject matter her coursework is being done in; not doing so will cost you valuable time.
 Candidates with a master's degrees would do well to use their master's thesis as the basis for their dissertation, sparing themselves as much as a year of part-time work.